A BRIEF HISTORY OF SOUTH AMERICA !!!

 The Amazon River can be seen from outer space.

 By volume of water and surface area, Lake Titicaca, in the Andes, on the border of Bolivia and Peru, is the largest lake in South America.
-It is also known as the world’s highest navigable lake, lying at 12,500 feet (3,810 metres) above sea level.
-It covers 3,200 square miles (8,300 square km), and from north to south it covers a distance of 120 miles (190 km) and is 50 miles (80 km) across at its widest point.
+It is also known as the world’s highest navigable lake, lying at 12,500 feet (3,810 meters) above sea level.
+It covers 3,200 square miles (8,300 square km), and from north to south it covers a distance of 120 miles (190 km), and is 50 miles (80 km) across at its widest point.

 Off the coast of Chile, you will find the Isla Grande of Chiloe.
 This is South America’s largest island.
 It is 112 miles (180 km) long, and 31 miles (50 km) wide.

 The driest place on Earth is in South America.
-Atacama desert, in Chile, has regions where it has not rained in over 400 years.
+Atacama desert, located in Chile, has regions where it has not rained in over 400 years.
 Animals and plants still thrive here though, because every morning thick fog brings in moisture.

 The Angel Falls in Venezuela is the world’s highest waterfalls.

 The incredible Inca estate, high up in the Andes mountains is one of the New Seven Wonders of the World.